ConsolidatedSky/NEFARAM/README.md

 ## Other mods to be aware of :
 [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414), [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751)

 Survival is an important aspect of this modlist, but your whole gameplay will not revolve around it if you plan a bit in advance.
+Do note that a lot of the placed food in the world is removed, you will no longer find centuries old bread in your nordic crypts.

 ## User Interface
 [Dear Diary Dark mode](https://www.nexusmods.com/skyrimspecialedition/mods/60837),[TrueHUD](https://www.nexusmods.com/skyrimspecialedition/mods/62775) and others (see images at the bottom for example)